25 Computer Networking Acronyms you need to know if you work in the IT space.

 Searching & Managing MIBs and related OIDs is super fast and easy thanks to our pre-configured SNMP sensors!

 This acronym stands for the Central Processing Unit.
-It is also known as just processor, main processor, or central processor.
+It is also known as just a processor, main processor, or central processor.
 This is the principal part of any digital computer system.
 An arithmetic-logic unit, control unit, and main memory commonly compose the CPU.
 The CPU will basically execute instructions that compromise a computer program.
 It will carry out basic input/output (I/O), controlling, logic, and arithmetic operations, as specified by the instructions in the program.

 No this has nothing to do with Apples.